chibaby-cyber/LEMP-Stack-Implementation-AWS/README.md

 ## Create a EC2 Instance
 In order to complete this project I will need an AWS account and a virtual server with Ubuntu Server OS.

-AWS is the biggest Cloud Service Provider and it offers a free tier account that we are going to leverage for our projects.
+AWS is the biggest Cloud Service Provider and it offers a free tier account that we are going to leverage for this project.

 I followed the instructions below to create your EC2 instance.